-Press the horn button to emit a loud horn sound as a warning.
+Press the red horn button(shown at left) to emit a loud sound as a warning.

 If the horn does not sound, check the main circuit breaker panel to see whether the circuit has tripped and needs to be reset.
 If the circuit does not require resetting, there may be an issue elsewhere in the system.
 Take the boat to an authorized MasterCraft dealer for repair.